Perpetuate the Gift FAQs

 How are the funds invested?

-The funds are invested with professional fund managers in socially responsible investments, as defined by the United States Council of Catholic Bishops (USCCB).
-Oversight is provided by the custodian, Priests’ Retirement Board, Diocesan Investment Committee and Diocesan Finance Council.
+The funds are invested with professional fund managers in socially responsible investments, as defined by the United States Conference of Catholic Bishops (USCCB).
+Oversight is provided by the Priests’ Retirement Board, Diocesan Investment Committee and Diocesan Finance Council.

 Don’t we already support the retired priests through the Collection for Retired Religious?

-No, the Collection for Retired Religious does not benefit our diocesan priests.
-The funds for the Collection for Retired Religious support priests, brothers and sisters of the various religious communities throughout the United States.
+No, the National Collection for Retired Religious does not benefit our diocesan priests.
+The funds for the National Collection for Retired Religious support priests, brothers and sisters of the various religious orders and communities throughout the United States.

 Doesn’t the parish already make a contribution to the Priests’ Retirement Fund?

-Yes, each parish has always provided support for the Fund.
-But please remember, all contributions to the Perpetuate the Gift appeal between October 1, 2017 and December 31, 2017 will reduce—dollar-for-dollar—the amount the parish contributes to the fund.
+Yes, each parish has always provided support for the Priest Retirement Fund.
+But please remember, all contributions to the Perpetuate the Gift appeal between September 19, 2020 and December 31, 2020 will reduce—dollar-for-dollar—the amount the parish needs to contribute to the fund via the annual Priest Retirement Assessment, thus assisting our parishes.

 What are the typical living expenses for a retired priest?

 When a priest retires, his living expenses actually increase.
-A retired priest is responsible for his personal expense such as food, clothing, car, housing and utility costs, and medical expenses.
-While a priest is active, his housing expenses are paid by the parish, school, or diocesan institution to which he is assigned.
-When he retires, he must provide for his own housing needs.
+A retired priest is responsible for his personal expenses such as food, clothing, car, housing and utility costs, and medical expenses.
+While a priest is active, his housing and food expenses are paid by the parish, school, or diocesan institution to which he is assigned.
+When he retires, he must provide for his own housing needs, unless he chooses to live in a rectory/parish setting.

-It is important to know that many of our priests designate the Priests’ Retirement Fund as a beneficiary of their estate.
+It is important to know that, in their generosity, many of our priests designate the Priests’ Retirement Fund as a beneficiary of their estate to ensure the care of priests who follow after them.

-What is a typical retirement income for a retired priest?
+What are the sources of typical retirement income for a retired priest?

 How can I make a gift?